pints-team/pints/README.md

 If your model implements these methods - or you can write a wrapper class that does - you can start using Pints for optimisation or MCMC.

+Here is an [example](examples/writing-a-model.ipynb) showing how to implement your own model with Pints.

 ### Examples

 Pints comes with a number of [detailed examples](examples/EXAMPLES.md).